-The real-time strategy game Men of War: Assault Squad 2014, which was released in 2, was expanded on September 12th to include a standalone add-on with the addition of “Cold War”.
+The real-time strategy game Men of War: Assault Squad 2014, which was released in 2, was expanded on September 12 by a standalone add-on with the addition "Cold War".
 As you can already see from the name, this setting is no longer about the Second World War, but about the Cold War between NATO and the Soviet Union.
-But what do you get for the game that costs just under 20 euros?
-After our video game editor Kay has been on the front lines, you will find out all that and more in our review of Men of War: Assault Squad 2 - Cold War below.
+But what do you get for the almost 20 euro expensive game?
+After our video games editor Kay has been on the frontlines, you'll find out that and more in our Men of War: Assault Squad 2 - Cold War review below.

 Campaign without story and without tutorial

 Since I never played the previous games myself, I was sorry to see that there was no tutorial.
 Well, then the campaign will be played and it will certainly explain the game to me a little - no result.
 After about three hours of playing time and trying out all sorts of things myself and restarting matches, I knew the most important mechanics, so it's not too complicated to teach yourself, but let's get back to the campaign for now.